Trustindex - Excellent Rating, 4.8 Stars, 192 Reviews

 Frequently Asked Questions

-Can I use engineered wood plank flooring with underfloor heating?
+Is engineered plank flooring suitable for underfloor heating?

 We aim to reply with the lowest priced quote in the UK within 12 hours